rust-lang/book/second-edition/src/ch01-02-hello-world.md

 an underscore to separate them.
 For example, you’d use *hello_world.rs* rather than *helloworld.rs*.

-Now open the *main.rs* file you just created, and type the following code:
+Now open the *main.rs* file you just created, and enter the code shown in Listing 1-1:

 <span class="filename">Filename: main.rs</span>